 You can read the related audit report below:

-Boral's Berrima operation has made significant contributions to the Southern Highlands community over many years through supporting activities and participating in events.
+The Berrima Cement operation has made significant contributions to the Southern Highlands community over many years through supporting activities and participating in events.
 During this time, the site has employed generations of local people, providing a cornerstone for the economic and social development of the region.

-Since Boral's arrival in the 1980s, the tradition of working with and contributing to the community has continued.
+Since Boral's arrival in the 1980s, this tradition of working with and contributing to the community has continued.

 Community events (regular)